yfrit83/TP-Link-OC-pfsense/README.md

 Contributing
 ------------

-### UniFi controller updates
+### Omada controller updates

 The main area of concern is keeping up with Ubiquiti's updates.
 I don't know of a way to automatically grab the URL to the current version, though there has been work done on this.
-For now we have to commit an update directly to the install.sh script with every UniFi release.
+For now we have to commit an update directly to the install.sh script with every Omada release.

 If you're aware of an update before I am: